nicholas-fong/GeoJSON-to-gpx/README.md

 $python gpx2geo.py mygpx     (waypoint is mapped to Point; route and track are mapped to LineString)
 ```
 #### Notes
-- Transforming GeoJSON Polygon to a single gpx waypoint is not an ideal strategy, but is good enough for casual use.
+- Transforming GeoJSON Polygon to a single gpx waypoint is not an ideal strategy, but is good enough for casual hobby use.
-- There is no strictly defined placeholder for elevation in RFC 7946: "elevation MAY be included as an option".
-Design decision: elevation is added to ['geometry']['coordinates'][2]
+- There is no strictly defined placeholder for elevation in RFC 7946: it says "elevation MAY be included as an option".
+Design decision: elevation if exists is added to ['geometry']['coordinates'][2]
-- Note that gdal-ogr2ogr decided to add elevation to ['properties']['ele'].
+- Note that gdal-ogr2ogr adds elevation to ['properties']['ele'].
-- To add elevation to gpx, use [gpx-add-SRTM-elevation](https://github.com/nicholas-fong/gpx-add-SRTM-elevation)
+- To add elevation to gpx, use code from [gpx-add-SRTM-elevation](https://github.com/nicholas-fong/gpx-add-SRTM-elevation)

 ### A simple use case
 Download a city's Open Data database of drinking fountains (e.g. fountains.geojson)